Target Practice: Learning to Play John Wick Pinball

 Battles

 Unlike jobs, battles are mutually exclusive and prevent all other game progress while running.
-You get 15 seconds of ball save at the start of each battle, extended if you lit a ball save (via the blood marker targets) but didn’t use it.
+You get 40 seconds of ball save at the start of each battle, extended by 30 seconds if you lit a ball save (via the blood marker targets) but didn’t use it.
 Change the lit battle via either bumper hits or blood marker target hits.

-To escape the battle, and light the left eject for cash out, hit the two blood oath marker targets during the battle before time runs out.
+To escape the battle, and light the left eject for escape jackpot, hit enough lit shots, then shoot the blood marker target.
+If you're willing to put up with the pressure, continuing the battle will increase all scoring during it by +1x up to a maximum of 4x, allowing for some truly massive battle totals for players with strong stamina.
 Escaping (or draining during) a battle requalifies the blood oath marker for ball save, if it was already used prior.

 Of the five battles, three of them I prioritize above all else, but I’ll try my best to play out the other two.
 The three battles I prioritize are:

 - Kirill.
 Precision shooters rejoice, this battle is just for you.
 Simply alternate between sets of left and right shots and the points increase with each shot – I’ve managed 10M per shot, more than any other battle in the game, and had Kirill totals of over 300M.
-The Red Circle value is capped; don’t go for it, just go for the other red shots instead.
+The Red Circle value was originally capped but the cap has been removed; it's also a viable option and is required to light the cashout..

 - Ares.
 Another great mode if you’ve mastered the layout of John Wick.
 All shots are lit for increasing scores, with one random shot lit to find Ares; the slingshots and bumper will help with finding her.
 However, your best bet is to focus on hitting white shots as the award increases with each shot hit.
 Not as high scoring as Kirill on average but a solid choice still.

 - Zero.
-This battle is a safer option compared to the above two and is tougher to get massive scores out of but is way more reliable if you’re unfamiliar with the layout.
-Shoot combo shots followed by the car, captive ball, or crate VUK to cash them out.
-The best choices for combos during this mode, in my opinion, are left ramp / center ramp to crate VUK.
+This battle is a slightly safer option compared to the above two and is tougher to get massive scores out of but is way more reliable if you’re unfamiliar with the layout.
+Shoot combo shots followed by the car, captive ball, or left eject (2x collect) to cash them out and score increasing points with each combo made.
+The best choices for combos during this mode, in my opinion, are left ramp / center ramp to car / captive ball, and right ramp to left eject.

 The other two battles can still score a decent amount, but I prioritize them less: